10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 the increased expenses associated with being a public company;

-our ability to maintain, protect, and enhance our intellectual property rights and successfully defend against claims of infringement, misappropriation, or other violations of third-party intellectual property;
+our ability to obtain, maintain, protect, and enforce our intellectual property rights and successfully defend against claims of infringement, misappropriation, or other violations of third-party intellectual property;

 the availability of capital to grow our business;